awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 To ensure that you always have instance capacity, you can include a request for On\-Demand capacity in your Spot Fleet request\.
 If there is capacity, the On\-Demand request is always fulfilled\.
 The balance of the target capacity is fulfilled as Spot if there is capacity and availability\.

 The following example specifies the desired target capacity as 10, of which 5 must be On\-Demand capacity\.
 Spot capacity is not specified; it is implied in the balance of the target capacity minus the On\-Demand capacity\.
-Amazon EC2 launches 5 capacity units as On\-Demand, and 5 capacity units \(10\-5=5\) as Spot if there is available EC2 capacity and availability\.
+Amazon EC2 launches 5 capacity units as On\-Demand, and 5 capacity units \(10\-5=5\) as Spot if there is available Amazon EC2 capacity and availability\.

 For more information, see [On\-Demand in Spot Fleet](spot-fleet.md#on-demand-in-spot)\.